shekange/capstone/README.md

 ## Overview

-A user-friendly wedding photo booth website that allows guests to upload the photos they take at the wedding, apply pre-designed wedding-themed floral borders, and download the customized images.
+A user-friendly wedding photo booth website that allows guests to upload the photos they take at the wedding, apply pre-designed wedding-themed floral border, and download the customized images.
 All uploaded images will be stored in a database for easy access and sharing.

 ### Problem Space